lextudio/sharpsnmp_docs/library/tutorials/security-notice.rst

 Overview
 --------
 Recent changes in security related areas make many SNMP building blocks deprecated.
-For example, MD5 and SHA-1 have been widely considered obsolete due to possible colisions.
+For example, MD5 and SHA-1 have been widely considered obsolete due to possible collisions.
 DES/3DES are in a similar case.

 So to configure your SNMP agents and remedy security risks, it is recommended to choose authentication/privacy providers that use more modern algorithms, such as SHA-2 and AES.

 Built-in Providers
 ------------------